 - Use household objects as weights if you can’t order your own online – use bottles of squash as dumbbells, heavy handbags as kettlebells and try using sturdy furniture for bodyweight dips and sit-ups.

 - Make use of the amazing online content out there at the moment – try an online workout or yoga session for a daily sense of community as well as your vital exercise.
 Sarah Eckersley is running online classes via Zoom – check out her schedule at Wilde Yoga.

 Seek out nature

 If you have a garden – use it.
 If you don’t, use your daily exercise allowance to go and find a wooded area, an open green, a public footpath or even just a tree to walk by.
 Nature is brilliant for our mental and physical health, helping us breathe deeper, reflect and find calm and feel perspective and gratitude in these challenging times.
-We are so lucky this is happening at the beginning of spring and summer, when the sun is shining, the days are warmer and our nature is at its most colourful.
+We are so lucky this is happening at the beginning of spring and summer, when the sun is shining, the days are warmer, and our nature is at its most colourful.
 Find happiness in the smallest things.

 Happy Vibes blend

 Essential oils are a great tool to support our mental health, and while there are a number of oils you can blend to bring positivity and lift your mood during these challenging times, with our Happy Vibes blend, we have made it as easy as possible for you to experience essential oils for positivity at home, even for beginners.
 Our beautiful blend of Lemon Tea Tree, Bergamot and Nutmeg 100% natural pure essential oils will help you be cheerful, smile bright and feel great.
-Simply apply our Happy Vibes Pulse Point Roller Ball to pulse points at the temples, neck and wrists or apply behind the ears for a renewed sense of contentment and positivity.
-Reapply throughout the day, whenever you need a mood boost!
+Simply apply our Happy Vibes Pulse Point Roller Ball to pulse points at the temples, neck and wrists or apply it behind the ears for a renewed sense of contentment and positivity.
+Reapply throughout the day whenever you need a mood boost!